pkardas/shapes/README.md

 #### TASK 5 - Use external tool to check code styling and typing

-Our code should meet highest coding standards, for this reason we should use external tool to check if your code is formatted according to PEP8 and if we are passing correct types to functions.
+Our code should meet highest coding standards, for this reason we should use external tool to check if code is formatted according to PEP8 and if we are passing objects of correct types to functions.

 Add following libraries to the  `requirements-dev.txt`: